opencast/helper-scripts/ingest/readme.md

 ------------------------

 Repeatedly ingest files using a single request ingest.
 Parameters can be adjusted at the top of the file.
-If the video file does not exist, the user is asked to enter a file name.

 ingest-addtrack.sh
 ------------------